shibatch/grantback/v0.3/GUIDE_FOR_LICENSEES.md

 * **\[Licensor to specify preferred notification method(s) here.
 E.g., "Please notify us by tagging @\[Licensor'sSocialMediaHandle\] on X/Twitter when you post your video," or "Send a link to your Derivative Work to \[licensor-contact-email@example.com\]," or "Mention us in the YouTube upload using @\[LicensorYouTubeChannel\]."\]**

-Step 2.6: Providing a Copy of Your Derivative Work if Requested (Corresponds to Section 3.d of the License)
+Step 2.6: Providing a Copy of Your Derivative Work if Requested (Corresponds to Clause 3.d of the License)

 As highlighted at the beginning of Section 2.4.B, we (the Licensor) may request a digital copy of your Derivative Work after you've published it.
-The VOD Reaction License (in its Section 3.d) outlines important legal requirements for any copy you provide, especially if it's for our grant-back reuse.
+The VOD Reaction License (in its Clause 3.d) outlines important legal requirements for any copy you provide, especially if it's for our grant-back reuse.

-Please refer to Section 3.d of the full License text for these binding conditions.
+Please refer to Clause 3.d of the full License text for these binding conditions.
 Section 2.4.B of this guide provides a step-by-step approach and practical advice for preparing such a copy in line with those requirements.

-Remember that the "Excusable Non-Performance" clause (Section 9 of the License) may apply if extreme circumstances genuinely beyond your reasonable control prevent you from providing the copy.
+Remember that the "Excusable Non-Performance" clause (Clause 9 of the License) may apply if extreme circumstances genuinely beyond your reasonable control prevent you from providing the copy.

 3\.
 The Grant-Back to \[**Licensor's Primary Channel Name\]**: A Brief Explanation (License Clause 4\)